krishnakolipakula/krishnakolipakula/README.md

 👋 Hello, I'm Krishna!
 Welcome to my GitHub profile!
-I'm a passionate software engineer with a keen interest in cloud technologies, DevOps, and problem-solving through code.
+I'm a passionate software engineer with a keen interest in Machine Learning , Artificial Intelligence , cloud technologies, and problem-solving through code.
 Here's a little about me:

 🚀 About Me
 🌱 Lifelong Learner: I believe in continuous growth and am always eager to learn new technologies and improve my skills.
 Currently, I'm diving deep into cloud computing, DevOps, and Terraform.